wiringbits/wiringbits.github.io/_posts/2023-05-08-replacing-sbt-with-scala-cli-in-a-simple-project.md

 While scala-cli does not advertise itself as a build-tool, we saw that it can be a viable option for small projects.

-I'm keep to try it on bigger projects and see how far we can go, could it possible be as nice for a simple fullstack Scala application?
+I'm keen to try it on bigger projects and see how far we can go, could it possible be as nice for a simple fullstack Scala application?

 Thanks.